-SUNY Downstate will have appropriate administrative, technical and physical safeguards to protect the privacy of PHI.
+In addition, safeguards must be in place at all times for all uses and disclosures, whether the PHI is on-site or off-site.
 Where possible, medical record number will be used instead of patient name.
-In addition, on all occasions, minimum necessary guidelines will be followed.
+Furthermore, on all occasions, minimum necessary guidelines will be followed.